MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-tenant-key.md

 ---
 # required metadata

-title: Operations for your Azure Rights Management tenant key | Azure RMS
+title: Operations for your Azure Rights Management tenant key | Azure Information Protection
-description: Identify the different levels of control and responsibility that you have for your Azure Rights Management (Azure RMS) tenant key.
+description: Identify the different levels of control and responsibility that you have for your Azure Information Protection tenant key.
 author: cabailey
 manager: mbaldwin
 ms.date: 08/25/2016